mohanraj1980/AZ500-Lab/Instructions/Labs/Module_2/LAB_04_Create a VNet.md

 1. Select **OK**.

 1. You may receive a certificate warning during the sign in process.
 If you receive a certificate warning, select **Yes** or **Continue**.

-1. Once the VM desktop appears, minimize it to go back to your local desktop.

 ### Task 5: Communicate between VMs